 - Team A must cover someone different on Team B.

 Thanks to George Brown College Women’s Basketball Head Coach Warren Williams for sharing his notes.
-Learn more about Coach Williams here and follow him Coaches Bio: Warren Williams on Twitter here @coachwwilliams
+Follow him on Twitter here @coachwwilliams